 Bi-directional optical flow (BDOF)

-The bi-directional optical flow (BDOF) tool is included in VTM-3.0.
+The bi-directional optical flow (BDOF) tool is included in VTM4.
 BDOF, previously referred to as BIO, was included in the JEM.
-Compared to the JEM version, the BDOF in VTM-3.0 is a simpler version that requires much less computation, especially in terms of number of multiplications and the size of the multiplier.
+Compared to the JEM version, the BDOF in VTM4 is a simpler version that requires much less computation, especially in terms of number of multiplications and the size of the multiplier.

 BDOF is used to refine the bi-prediction signal of a CU at the 4×4 sub-block level.
 BDOF is applied to a CU if it satisfies the following conditions: 1) the CU’s height is not 4, and the CU is not in size of 4×8, 2) the CU is not coded using affine mode or the ATMVP merge mode; 3) the CU is coded using “true” bi-prediction mode, i.e., one of the two reference pictures is prior to the current picture in display order and the other is after the current picture in display order.
 BDOF is only applied to the luma component.